agustan-alt/failure-driven-yolo-mllm-weed-identification/README.md

 * Management priorities
 * Natural-language explanations

 The MLLM is not intended to replace the object detector.
-Instead, it is activated for cases where the detection output requires additional interpretation.
+It is activated for cases where the detection output requires additional interpretation.

-## Robustness Under Limited Training Data
+## Limited-Data Robustness

-The repository also supports experiments with reduced training-data availability.
+The study also evaluates the detection workflow under reduced training-data availability.

-The study evaluates YOLOv8n using:
+The evaluated training-data levels are:

-* 10% of the training data
+* 10%
-* 25% of the training data
+* 25%
-* 50% of the training data
+* 50%
-* 100% of the training data
+* 100%

 The same independent test subset is used across scenarios to enable consistent comparison.

-This experiment is designed to investigate how the relative contribution of the MLLM changes as the amount of detector training data decreases.

 ## Reported Results

-Under the executed runtime configuration reported in the manuscript:
+Under the experimental configuration reported in the research artifacts:

 * YOLOv8n achieved **99.47% mAP@50** on the independent test set.
 * Class-label accuracy reached **99.26%**.